Safe Haven Sustainable Farms/Growing In Torah would like to invite you to the Feast of Unleavened Bread 2018!

 Park only in designated spaces, (north side of creek) unless loading or unloading.

-Those in an RV should not use their air conditioner at any time or you will blow the circuits.
+Those in an RV should not use their air conditioner or electric Heater at any time or you will blow the circuits.
 Gas heaters are OK.

 Showers – People who have to go to work or school have priority in the mornings.
 Showers should be VERY short.